 The last film of an actors career can sometimes be unmemorable in that it just is another film in their filmography like The Harder They Fall for Humphrey Bogart, it sometimes can be quite memorable for the wrong reasons like Bela Lugosi in Plan 9 From Outer Space where it is an unfortunate indication of where their career ended up, or it can seem like the right final showcase for their talent that seems like a final reflection on their career.
 Clark Gable had this with The Misfits, Burt Lancaster had this with Field of Dreams, but perhaps the most perfect example of this has to be John Wayne's last film being the Shootist.
 Wayne was always known best for his work in westerns, and it's fitting for that last film to be in that genre.
 This takes a step further than that since the central character is dying from cancer, unfortunately what Wayne would die of a few years after this film.
 Not only that but in a way the story of J.B.
 Books seems to be that of many a John Wayne character and in way this is both a sendoff for Wayne, and for all those various western heroes he played throughout his career.

 Every time I've covered John Wayne outside of his Oscar nominations they've been for somewhat atypical performances for Wayne.
 The first being the Quiet Man as the romantic lead where he played a guy whose problems came from his refusal to fight, and the other being for The Searches where he was the lead in a western but as a much harder and colder man than usual.
 That is not the case with this film as J.B.
-Books feels like the end to a more typical John Wayne villain.
+Books feels like the end to a more typical John Wayne hero.
 The film has a certain dark edge to it, but it in itself isn't all that dark.
 Books's life is not that of William Munny from Unforgiven, Ryunosuke from The Sword of Doom, or even Wayne's own Ethan Edwards where the violence of the men was most often a result of their own selfishness or viciousness.
 It's made known that Books only kills people who break one of his few personal rules, and as well that he even spent time as a law man.
 This is not unlike the more typical Wayne character, and this is John Wayne style John Wayne performance.
 Of course in the war films and the westerns the effectiveness and strength of the typical Wayne could vary, sometimes it would work, sometimes less so, luckily The Shootist is the very best John Wayne John Wayne performance I've seen.

 Wayne is especially on here to say the least as he just has this grander larger than life quality often what he seems to be striving for in his performances, and this is fitting quite well to the man of J.B.
 Books who is considered the living legend, the last great gunfighter.
 Wayne carries himself well with this in man as his whole stature and manner here feels that of such a man.
 Wayne's presence is in his usual way but stronger than in any other film as this sort of man.
 There just is something more remarkable here as Wayne brings something extra as though Books is not like those previous characters, but instead seemed to have been everyone meaning he's lived quite a life.
 There is a gracefulness evident here that seems indicative of his ways as a shootist.
 Whenever he does deal with someone with the gun Wayne plays these scenes perfectly by not giving any hesitation or fear in Books, instead he portrays Books as being basically a professional in the way he takes down any opponent.
 What Wayne does not put in though is any sort of sadism in Books as again this is a John Wayne type of character, and the film presents every man he kills as basically making the first move against him, although this is not to say that it's quite the simple within Wayne's performance.